B-Rich/Watson-TTS-py/README.md

 ## Why should i use this instead of using the one on GitHub?
 Well, this doesn't require the `watson_developer_cloud_service` module because it focuses on TTS.
+And it has more stuff for you to use, so why not use it?

 # Stuff you need to be able to run this:
 0. requests